Finding bliss, living a blissful life and staying blissful forever are universal desires that we can all achieve.

 Why should you cultivate a blissful mind before anything else?

-First off, we are neither philosophers nor neuroscientists so we won’t even attempt to discuss if the “mind” and “brain” are the same things.
+First off, I am neither a philosopher nor a neuroscientist so I won’t even attempt to discuss if the “mind” and “brain” are the same things.

-It doesn’t matter if you’re a dualist (mind is definitely different from brain) or a materialist (they’re the same thing!), one thing is certain: the brain / mind is the seat of control and if we are not aware of how it works, we end up reacting to life instead of creating it.
+It doesn’t matter if you’re a dualist and you believe that the mind is definitely different from the brain or a materialist and you think they’re the same, one thing is certain: the brain / mind is the seat of control and if we’re not aware of how it works, we end up reacting to life instead of creating it.